 The Fund may hold properties indirectly by holding investments in Joint Venture Entities or Co-Investment Entities.
-Such investments may involve risks not present in investments where a third party is not involved, including the possibility that: (i) the co-venturer or partner may have control or governance rights over some or all aspects of an investment that are greater than those of the Fund; (ii) the Fund and a co-venturer or partner may reach an impasse on a major decision that requires the approval of both parties; (iii) a co-venturer or partner may at any time have economic or business interests or goals that are inconsistent with those of the Fund (including those that may be inconsistent with the qualification as a REIT of an entity through which the Fund invests); (iv) a co-venturer or partner may encounter liquidity or insolvency issues or may become bankrupt; (v) a co-venturer or partner may be in a position to take action contrary to the Fund's investment objective; (vi) a co-venturer or partner may take actions that subject the investment to liabilities in excess of, or other than, those contemplated; or (vii) in certain circumstances, the Fund may be liable for actions of its co-venturers or partners, each of which may subject the Fund's investments to liabilities in excess of or other than those contemplated by the Adviser.
+Such investments may involve risks not present in investments where a third party is not involved, including the possibility that: (i) the co-venturer or partner may have control or governance rights over some or all aspects of an investment that are greater than those of the Fund; (ii) the Fund and a co-venturer or partner may reach an impasse on a major decision that requires the approval of both parties; (iii) a co-venturer or partner may at any time have economic or business interests or goals that are inconsistent with those of the Fund (including those that may be inconsistent with the qualification as a REIT of an entity through which the Fund invests); (iv) a co-venturer or partner may encounter liquidity or insolvency issues or may become bankrupt; (v) a co-venturer or partner may be in a position to take action contrary to the Fund's investment objective; (vi) a co-venturer or partner may be liable for actions of its co-venturers or partners, each of which may subject the Fund's investments to liabilities in excess of or other than those contemplated by the Adviser.
 In addition, the Fund may rely upon the abilities and management expertise of a co-venturer or partner.